MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits-esu.md

 ## Benefits of getting ESU for VMs on Azure Stack HCI

-There are multiple advantages to getting ESU through Azure, which extend to Azure Stack HCI:
+There are several advantages to getting ESU through Azure, which extend to Azure Stack HCI:

 - **Free of charge**: You can get ESUs through Azure Stack HCI for free.
-- **Get an additional year of ESU for Windows Server and SQL Server 2008 and 2008 R2**: On Azure and Azure Stack HCI only, ESUs for Windows Server and SQL Server 2008 and 2008 R2 will end on January 14, 2024 and July 12, 2023 respectively; a year longer than the usual three-year ESU programs.
+- **Get an additional year of ESUs for Windows Server and SQL Server 2008 and 2008 R2**: On Azure and Azure Stack HCI only, ESUs for Windows Server and SQL Server 2008 and 2008 R2 will end on January 14, 2024 and July 12, 2023 respectively; a year longer than the usual three-year ESU programs.

 ## Tutorial: Get free ESUs through Azure Stack HCI